 If one of the following criteria is true, a 1:1 will count as participated:

 - Have one shared note

 - Have one comment on any talking point

 - Have an action item created in the meeting

 - Have an action item completed in the meeting

-The Auditing page provides an overview of the 1:1 settings and participation for their direct reports.
+The 1:1s log provides an overview of the 1:1 settings and participation for their direct reports.
 Here, managers can view the frequency set for their meetings, the next meeting's date, and the participation rate.

 Within Grow reporting, the manager can see the percentage of growth areas created and the percentage that has been updated.
 Filtering results by departments, managers, and individuals are available as well.